john29917958/design-patterns-in-typescript/adapter/README.md

 ===
 Catalog: Structural design pattern

 Scenario: The interfaces of objects are incompatible.
-The type of objects may be extended in the future.
+There may be potential extension of the object types in the future.

 Examples: Use data table to XML and data table to JSON conversion libraries whose interfaces are incompatible.